Body-Safe Sex Toys

 • Easiest: UV sanitizing.
 The UV Sterilizer Pouch is simple: Wash and dry your toy first, and then stick it in the pouch for a 3-minute light bombardment, by UV-C (short-wavelength ultraviolet) rays shown to deactivate bacteria & viruses.
 Run the pouch a few times in a row after rotating your toy, to be extra-cautious.
 See the pic below!

-• Cheapest: If there are no mechanical parts (i.e., it doesn’t vibrate or pulsate), then boil in a cooking pot for three to five minutes and rinse with water after cooling.
+• Cheapest: If there are no mechanical parts (i.e., it doesn’t vibrate, thrust, or pulsate), then boil in a cooking pot for three to five minutes per side, flipping between sides with a silicone kitchen spatula.
+The water should be at a rolling boil, and cover the toy as much as possible.
+Do be careful not to burn yourself, and rinse with cool water afterward.

 • If the toy is not waterproof submersible and has a motor (Magic Wands!!!), then wipe down the section that’s going to touch your parts with a 10% bleach solution or isopropyl alcohol, being careful to not get liquid in the motor, charging port, or battery compartment.
 Then wipe down with a damp cloth.

 • Some people use dishwashers to clean.
-This is zero percent more useful vs. just hand-washing the toy with soap & water *IF* you don’t have a “sanitize” cycle—that’s not a common feature in most household dishwashers, it’s reserved for expensive and restaurant-grade dishwashers.
-This method is not great for soft silicone, as it will dull the surface.
+This is zero percent more effective vs. just hand-washing the toy with soap & water *if* you don’t have a “sanitize” cycle—that’s not a common feature in most household dishwashers, it’s reserved for expensive and restaurant-grade dishwashers.
+This method is also not great for soft silicone, as it will dull the surface.

 UV Sterilizer Pouch by b-vibe - how to sterilize a butt plug